 If using in an Aquaponics system, rinse the matting well before using in the system to remove residues from the matting that might otherwise cause Bubbles in the system.

-If you are interested in other sizes let me know and I’ll see what I can do for you.
+If you are interested in other sizes or quantity discount let me know and I’ll see what I can do for you.